Oka tubes in holomorphic line bundles: Introduction

 \section{Introduction}

-A complex manifold $Y$ is called an {\em Oka manifold} if holomorphic maps $X\to Y$ from any Stein manifold $X$ satisfy the Oka principle with approximation on compact holomorphically convex subsets of $X$ and interpolation on closed complex subvarieties of $X$; see \cite[Definition 5.4.1 and Theorem 5.4.4]{Forstneric2017E}.
-This is a central holomorphic flexibility notion in complex geometry, and it is of major interest to find examples of Oka manifolds.
-A complex manifold $Y$ is an {\em Oka-1 manifold} \cite{AlarconForstneric2023Oka1} if these properties hold for maps $X\to Y$ from any open Riemann surface $X$.
+A complex manifold $Y$ is called an {\em Oka manifold} if holomorphic maps $S\to Y$ from any Stein manifold $S$ satisfy the Oka principle with approximation on compact holomorphically convex subsets of $S$ and interpolation on closed complex subvarieties of $S$; see \cite[Definition 5.4.1 and Theorem 5.4.4]{Forstneric2017E}.
+This is a central holomorphic flexibility notion in complex geometry, and it is of major interest to find new examples of Oka manifolds.
+A complex manifold $Y$ is an {\em Oka-1 manifold} \cite{AlarconForstneric2023Oka1} if these properties hold for maps $S\to Y$ from any open Riemann surface $S$.
+Every complex homogeneous manifold is Oka (see Grauert \cite{Grauert1957I} and \cite[Proposition 5.6.1]{Forstneric2017E}).
+Many further examples were given by Gromov \cite{Gromov1989} and others; see the surveys in \cite{Forstneric2017E,Forstneric2023Indag}.

-Large classes of Oka manifolds have recently been found by Kusakabe \cite{Kusakabe2020complements}.
-He showed in particular that the complement of any compact polynomially convex set in $\C^n$ for $n>1$ and, more generally, in any Stein manifold with the density property, is an Oka manifold.
-He also established relative versions of this result; see \cite[Theorems 1.6 and 4.2]{Kusakabe2020complements}.
-In the present paper, we describe a newly discovered connection between Kusakabe's results and the existence of Oka disc bundles in positive holomorphic line bundles on certain Oka manifolds.

-Given integers $1\le m<n$ we denote by $G_{m,n}$ the Grassmann manifold of complex $m$-dimensional subspaces of $\C^n$.
-Note that $G_{1,n}=\CP^{n-1}$ is the complex projective space of dimension $n-1$.
-These manifolds are complex homogeneous and hence Oka (see Grauert \cite{Grauert1957I} and \cite[Proposition 5.6.1]{Forstneric2017E}).
-The following is our first main result.